 On 25 May 2020, Sunnyfield obtained the title deeds for both 185 Allambie Road, Allambie Heights and Druids Court, 2 Martin Luther Place, Allambie Heights.
 These properties have been occupied and developed by Sunnyfield over a long time, so in return for certain undertakings, they were transferred from the NSW State Government to Sunnyfield for no cash consideration.
 The transfer agreement has some undertakings and covenants, including continuing to provide appropriate, efficient and better quality disability related services, and using all reasonable endeavours to deliver on some significant future investment initiatives.
 The Crown Lands have been recorded at fair value as determined by the Directors using an independent report and the Directors assessment of the conditions attached to the property and expected useful life of improvements.
-The gain from the transfer of Crown Lands of \$12.8m is reported as other income after taking into consideration the current value of these improvements on the consolidated statement of financial position.
+The gain from the transfer of Crown Lands of \$12.8m in 2020 is reported as other income after taking into consideration the current value of these improvements on the consolidated statement of financial position.
+There was no income of this nature received in the current financial year.